mMONTAGEe/CRYPTO-Bot/README.md

 ## Table of contents
-* My Discord bot.
+* CRYPTO Discord Bot.
+Kinda small but knows essential things
 * Java/JDA/Good friends

 ## General info
 The CRYPTO Bot.
 Made by mMONTAGEe and ROMVoid95.
-This bot knows essential things.
+Operating in 2 servers xD

 ## Technologies
 Project is created with: Eclipse IDE